Hello! I'm Bobbu Abadeer Senior Design Wizard

 The Challenge

-A system for criminal background checks needed to retire their legacy application and processing system.
-This included resolving a large number of requirements, including:
+A service for background checks needed to retire their legacy application and processing system.
+Replacing it with a modern solution included resolving a large number of requirements, including:

-• Bring a decades-old digital interface into line with a modern design system, while developing that design system.
+• Bringing a decades-old digital interface into line with a new modern design system (GDS), while also contributing to the development of that design system.

-• Transform a mostly paper-based processing system into a primarily digital service.
+• Transforming a mostly paper-based processing system into a primarily digital service.

-• Create positive, efficient experiences for the service users and employees.
+• Creating positive, efficient experiences for both service users and employees.

-• Design to reduce errors in important decisions with significant potential impacts.
+• Designing to reduce errors in important decisions with significant potential impacts.

-• Cater to a wide audience which could potentially include anyone.
+• Catering to a wide audience which could potentially include anyone.

-There was a lot of unknowns to make known before we could get very far.
-Just some of the questions we had to answer:
+There were a lot of unknowns to dig into before we could get very far.
+Just some of the questions we had to answer were:

 • What details are actually needed for processing?